felixshiftellecon/job-output-logger/README.md

 ## Caveats

-This job/command will gather step outputs from all jobs previously run in the workflow but it will **NOT** gather logs from the `gather_job_logs` job or a job that uses the `gather_job_logs` step.
+This job/command will gather step outputs from all jobs previously run in the workflow but it will **NOT** gather logs from the `gather_job_logs` step itself or any subsequent steps.
 Step outputs are not available until jobs have completed running.

 This job/command must be run last in the workflow.